-While the content here is linked under the theme of ‘me’, most of the work featured here points elsewhere.
-I communicate with a range of audiences about the experiences of many: magazines, journals, websites, conferences, university classrooms, fellow riders, employers, friends.
+While the content on this site is linked under the theme of ‘me’, most of the work featured here points elsewhere.
+I communicate with a range of audiences about the experiences of many.

 I have worked for over ten years as a freelance communications professional, writing, producing and editing features, interviews, news, opinion pieces, photography, video, product tests and social media content for Australian and international sports and lifestyle media.
 Publications and companies have included Australian Mountain Bike, Bike magazine (Australia), Bike Radar, Eskapee, Flow Mountain Bike, Liv/Giant Sydney, Mountain Bike Suspension Centre, Outer Edge, Rapha, Real Insurance, SBS Australia (Special Broadcasting Services), Specialized Bicycles, Subaru, Tourism Tropical North Queensland, Travel Play Live and Women’s Health.

 My work in the academic sector developed alongside my work in media.
 My media background keeps research outputs fresh, relevant, and well-suited to collaborations and consultations outside the university sector.